Demystifying Action Space Design for Robotic Manipulation Policies: Details of Experimental Setup

 \subsection{Simulations}

-We use RoboTwin2 as the simulation platform to evaluate the performance of different action spaces under an idealized hardware configuration.
-Specifically, we adopt the AgileX embodiment provided by RoboTwin 2.0 and select 10 representative manipulation tasks: \textit{Adjust Bottle}, \textit{Dump Bin Bigbin}, \textit{Grab Roller}, \textit{Lift Pot}, \textit{Move Playingcard Away}, \textit{Open Laptop}, \textit{Place Burger Fries}, \textit{Place Container Plate}, \textit{Press Stapler}, and \textit{Shake Bottle Horizontally}. \textbf{The task set is chosen based on preliminary experiments, excluding tasks that are either saturated or excessively difficult, in order to provide a balanced evaluation across varying levels of complexity.}
+We use RoboTwin-2.0 as the simulation platform to evaluate the performance of different action spaces under an idealized hardware configuration.
+Specifically, we adopt the AgileX embodiment provided by RoboTwin-2.0 and select 10 representative manipulation tasks: \textit{Adjust Bottle}, \textit{Dump Bin Bigbin}, \textit{Grab Roller}, \textit{Lift Pot}, \textit{Move Playingcard Away}, \textit{Open Laptop}, \textit{Place Burger Fries}, \textit{Place Container Plate}, \textit{Press Stapler}, and \textit{Shake Bottle Horizontally}. \textbf{The task set is chosen based on preliminary experiments, excluding tasks that are either saturated or excessively difficult, in order to provide a balanced evaluation across varying levels of complexity.} The source of expert demonstrations is the official data generation tool provided by RoboTwin-2.0.
+The process is fully transparent and reproducible.